tomBrossart/weekend_challenge_two_calculator/README.md

   * selectCalculation is passing the correct selected calculation I think because $(this) from selectCalculation will be targeting the last button clicked when enter is hit
   HARD MODE
     * how to append value to input field
+    * inside click listener call function just by name not with ()

 GOTCHAS
   * forgot #id selector